-Student progress from one grade to another is partially based on proficiency in English/Language Arts, science, and mathematics.
+Student progress from one grade to another is partially based on proficiency in ELA, science, and mathematics.
 The district's comprehensive program for student progression uses assessment data (universal screening and ongoing, progress monitoring) to evaluate the effectiveness of instruction, identify students needing more intensive instruction support, and monitor the student's response to implemented instruction/interventions.

 Before a student graduates from high school, the school shall assess the student's preparation to enter the workforce and provide the student and the student's parent with the results of the assessment.
-The FSAs can serve as the assessment to meet this requirement.
+The Florida Assessment of Student Thinking (FAST) serves as the assessment to meet this requirement.